simeononsecurity/simeononsecurity.ch/content/articles/how-to-flash-rayhunter-devices-complete-guide/index.en.md

 ## Threat Actors and Potential Targets

-Understanding who deploys IMSI catchersresellt and who they target is crucial for assessing your personal threat model and determining appropriate **Rayhunter** configurations.
+Understanding who deploys IMSI catchers and who they target is crucial for assessing your personal threat model and determining appropriate **Rayhunter** configurations.
 Different threat actors use varying levels of sophistication, and their targeting strategies directly inform the types of surveillance activities **Rayhunter** is designed to detect.

 ### Government and Law Enforcement Agencies